kmille/notp/yubikey/how_to_ssh_smartcard_piv.md

 kmille@linbox tmp% ssh localhost
 Last login: Fri May 17 12:51:53 2019 from ::1

-Bug for me: If you remove the the yubikey and put it back in I can't use it with the already running agent. kmille@linbox tmp% ssh localhost
-sign_and_send_pubkey: signing failed: agent refused operation kmille@localhost: Permission denied (publickey). kmille@linbox tmp%  ssh-add -s /usr/lib64/pkcs11/opensc-pkcs11.so Enter passphrase for PKCS#11:
-Could not add card "/usr/lib64/pkcs11/opensc-pkcs11.so": agent refused operation

 Don't forget to remove the key from ~/.ssh/authorized_keys
 ```